 When steeped as tea, aged Gǔ Yǔ Chá has an earthy, almost seafood flavor with a heavy minerality, pronounced oakwood notes, a fragrance of petrichor and a surprisingly bright, sweet aroma on the exhale.
 Gǔ Yǔ Chá is unique among Hei Chas in that it is consumed regularly by the people who produce it whereas most other Hei Cha is produced as an export commodity.
 As a result this tea is little-known outside of Guangxi.
 Its relative obscurity means that very old vintages can still be found in the hands of the farmers who produce it.

-Zhang sent us two different samples on our last order, both from the early 1990's.
-We liked them both so we kept both - they're from different households and are distinguishable by one being "twiggier" than the other.
+Zhang sent us two different samples on our last order.
+They're from different households and are distinguishable by one being "twiggier" than the other.
 We named the twiggy style one "Kitchen Witch" and leafy style one "Zao Shen" after the Chinese kitchen deity.
 Of the two, the twiggy is slightly more expensive and we also tend to like it better - it's slightly more sweet and substantial - but we love having the range and contrast of this unique tea.

 2 Reviews